 Ahead of this summer’s FIFA Women’s World Cup in France, interest in the sport has been growing on YouTube.
 Watch time has increased 300% year-on-year, according to Head of Premium Programs & Packaging, Fearghal O’Connor, as more content is being uploaded and awareness grows.

 Last but certainly not least, is how the National Basketball Association (NBA) is leading the way in utilising data to shape the fan experience.
 The NBA’s Adam Silver recently announced that the NBA would be reducing the number of time outs available to teams, standardising their length and shortening half time, all based on viewing data they had seen and their desire to make the experience for fans the best it possibly can be by addressing pain points.
 Data informed decision-making should be at the heart of everything.

 YouTube also highlighted the power of its platform with a panel session made up of Arsenal legend Ian Wright, full-back Hector Bellerin and West Ham fan Spencer Owen.
 The common ground between these three?
 They are all “YouTubers”, with Spencer being the veteran in this case.
 Hector and Ian have recently taken to the platform to enable them to take control of their message and talk directly to fans in a fun and open way.
 YouTube offers a conduit to fans that mainstream media and other social channels fails to achieve.

-Thanks to YouTube for the invitation to attend this fascinating event.
+Thanks to Rob Pilgrim, Sports Partnerships Manager at YouTube, for the invitation to attend this fascinating event.
 If you are looking at developing or overhauling a YouTube strategy for your organisation then do get in touch with us to see how we might be able help your revenues, relationships, reputation and relevance.